 - 75% ≤ Watch Duration < 100%

-Sound metrics indicate the audio state of the ad when it was viewed and whether the respondent changed that state during playback.
+Sound metrics — indicate the audio state of the ad when viewed and whether the respondent changed it during playback:

-- Sound was on, turned off - The ad started with sound enabled and the respondent chose to mute the sound while viewing.
+- Sound was on, turned off — the ad started with sound enabled and the respondent chose to mute it.

-- Sound was off, turned on – The ad started muted and the respondent chose to turn the sound on while viewing.
+- Sound was off, turned on — the ad started muted and the respondent chose to turn the sound on.

 Exporting the Results